[X] CLOSEMAIN MENU

 “Do not avoid difficult areas of investigation.
 Take risks.
 If scientists exclusively choose the safe routes, avoid controversial research problems, and play only minor variations of someone else’s themes, they voluntarily turn themselves into technicians.
 Our craft will indeed be in peril.”

 At a time when strong, independent science is more important than ever, corporations are ramping up attacks on scientists in the environmental health field.
-In this CHE Café conversation, Dr. Lisa Bero and Dr. Lariah Edwards will share their own stories of industry intimidation, and reflect on steps needed to protect researchers and maintain scientific integrity.
+In this CHE Café conversation, Dr. Lisa Bero and Dr. Lariah Edwards shared their own stories of industry intimidation, and reflected on steps needed to protect researchers and maintain scientific integrity.

 Featured Speakers